Lakshmi-Adhikari-AI/LLM-HuggingFace/README.md

 - ✅ Manual work with token IDs, logits, and softmax scoring
 - ✅ **Handling multiple sequences** with batching, padding, and attention masks
 - ✅ Putting It All Together – tokenizer + padding + truncation + tensors + model
+- ✅ Optimized Inference Deployment – Overview of deploying LLMs using TGI, vLLM, and llama.cpp with memory optimization, advanced sampling, and cloud access

 ---